berkeley-cdss/extensions/FAQ.md

 >To include the comment, toggle on the check box.
 If the checkbox is unchecked, the formula above will include an empty string instead of the comment.

 <div id="snr"></div>

+### The Form Responses tab is filling, but the Roster tab is not.
+>Likely, you forgot to share the Google sheet with the Google api: `extensions-sandbox@appspot.gserviceaccount.com` (Part 2, step 3 of Getting Started)

+>If you've done that but it still isn't working, another possible fix is to fill the student email column with the entire remaining roster on the **Spreadsheet/Roster** tab.

+### I need to change the name of the Slack channel.
+>No problem!
+Changing the name of the Slack channel where the webhook points will not affect it.
+You should be able to do this with no consequences.

+<div id="slack-tag"></div>

+### People are not being correctly tagged in the Slack channel.
+>Slack User IDs are workspace specific, so make sure you're copying Slack User IDs from the Slack workspace with the channel linked to your Slack webhook.

 ### "Student \<name\> responded '' to DSP question in extension request, but is not marked for DSP approval on the roster.
 Please investigate!"